 POS (Point of Sale terminal): equipped in checkout lanes of authorized food retailers, the POS terminal reads the EBT card.
 It validates the PIN, the card number, and the amount of available benefits in the EBT account.
 After validation, the cardholder purchases food items that are automatically deducted from the amount of the available benefits in the EBT account.

-Program: the Food Stamp Program conducted under the Food Stamp Act and regulations.
+Program: the Supplemental Nutrition Assistance Program (SNAP) conducted under the Food Stamp Act and regulations.

 Project area: the county or similar political subdivision designated by the State as the administrative unit for program operations.
 In Missouri, each county has been designated as a project area.

 Seasonal farm worker: a person who works on a farm or ranch on a seasonal basis when the work is generally within commuting distance of his or her home.
 (A person who works on his or her own or leased or rented farmland on a year-round or seasonal basis is not a seasonal farm worker.)